bento-platform/katsu/README.md

 There are several public APIs to return data overview and perform a search that returns only objects count.
 The implementation of public APIs relies on a project customized configuration file `config.json` that must be placed in the base directory.
 Currently, there is an `example.config.json` located  in `/katsu/chord_metadata_service` directory which is set to be the project base directory.
-The file can be copied, renamed to `config.json` and modified.
+The file can be copied to `/katsu/chord_metadata_service/config`, renamed to `config.json` and modified.

 The `config.json` contains fields that data providers would like to make open for public access.
 If the `config.json` is not set up/created it means there is no public data and no data will be available via